Murud-Janjira: Origins of the name

-Ramrao Patil of Janjira

-Raja Ram Rao Patil was the Patil of Janjira Island and a chief of the Kolis who built this island in the 15th century for Kolis to live on peacefully away from pirates.
-He built the island after gaining permission from the Sultan of the Ahmadnagar Sultanate but later refused to obey the orders of the Sultan.
-In retaliation, the Sultan sent his Admiral Piram Khan in 1489 to capture the island.
-Due to the castle's fortifications, Piram Khan was unable to attack the island conventionally, so he disguised himself as a merchant and requested to stay a night at Janjira.
-He was granted permission, and he hosted a party under the guise of thanking the Patil.
-When the Patil and the Kolis were intoxicated, Piram Khan attacked them with his men, who had been hidden in barrels, and captured the island.

 Major features

-Murud-Janjira Fort is situated on an oval-shaped rock off the Arabian Sea coast near the port city of Murud, 165 km south of Mumbai.
+Murud-Janjira Fort is situated on an oval-shaped rock off the Arabian Sea coast near the port city of Murud, 165 km south of Mumbai, in the middle of the western Indian coastline.
 Janjira is considered one of the strongest coastal forts in India.
 The fort is approached by sailboats from Rajapuri jetty.
 The main gate of the fort faces Rajapuri on the shore and can be seen only when one is about 40 feet away from it.
 It has a small postern gate towards the open sea for escape.

 The fort has 26 artillery towers still intact.
 There are many cannons of native and European make rusting on the towers.
 Now in ruins, the fort in its heyday was a full-fledged living fort with all the necessary facilities, such as barracks, quarters for officers, a mosque, two small 60 ft fresh water ponds and so on.
 On the outer wall flanking the main gate, there is a sculpture depicting a tiger-like beast clasping elephants in its claws.

 The palace of the Nawabs of Janjira at Murud is still in good shape.

 A special attraction of this fort are 3 gigantic cannons named Kalaal Baangadi, Chavri and Landa Kasam.
 These cannons were said to be feared for their shooting range.
 Another gate to the west is sea-facing, called 'Darya Darwaza'.

 There is another fortress which is located on top of the hill around 32 km east of Murud-Janjira, named Ghosalgad, that was used as an outpost by the rulers of Janjira.